How much attention do you pay to your store’s image optimization?

 Your BigCommerce store allows for three different image formats: JPG/JPEG, GIF or PNG.
 Each of these have different benefits and drawbacks.

 - GIF files are lower in quality, but also in file size.
 If you need to create an image specifically for small icons or thumbnails, then you probably want to use a GIF.
 They’re also the only format available that supports animation (though keep an eye out for APNG).
-However, as the image size gets bigger, GIFs become less efficient at processing colors.
+However, as the image size gets bigger, GIFS become less efficient at processing colors,.

-- PNG files support a wider range of colors, and are also the only format that supports transparent backgrounds.
-However, this all comes at the cost of a larger file size.
+- PNG files support a wider range of colors, and also the only format that supports transparent backgrounds.
+However, this all comes at the cost of larger file size.
 If you need to edit a photo multiple times, you’ll want to export it as a PNG file.

 - JPEG images are the most common format used by digital cameras and online.
-They support a wide range of colors, but the JPEG compression settings allow you to strike a balance between image quality and file size.
+They support a wide range of colours, but the JPEG compression settings allow you to strike a balance between image quality and file size.

-JPEGs offer a good balance between file size and quality, while GIFs offer poor file size for more complex images.
+JPEGS offer a good balance between file size and quality, while GIFS offer poor file size for more complex images.
 Image Source: Brook Lark

-Experiment with quality settings
+6. Experiment with quality settings.

 In most cases, JPEG will be the file type of choice for your images.
-It offers a high-quality image at reasonable file sizes.
+It offers a high quality image at reasonable file sizes.

-One of the great benefits about the JPEG file type is the ability to choose the level of compression that you would like.
-Adjusting the compression settings enables you to reduce the file size, at the cost of image quality.
+One of the great benefits about the jpeg file type is the ability to choose the level of compression that you would like.
+Adjusting the compression settings enables you to reduce the filesize, at the cost of image quality.

 Have a look at this example where the same photo has been saved using different levels of compression: